Homecoming flap: Students clap back at Jacquees – Jacquees snaps back | | Campus Echo Online

 Much of the controversy comes from the fact that the Student Activities Board encouraged input from students on July 16 Twitter and Instagram announcements.

-Some of the artists proposed for concert headliner included: Moneybag Yo, Roddy Rich and Young Thug.
+Some of the artists proposed for concert headliner included: Moneybagg Yo, Roddy Rich and Young Thug.

-Jacquees was not an were options for opening act, the concert headliner or the supporting act.
+Jacquees was not an options for opening act, the concert headliner or the supporting act.

 One student Korie J. Mercer reacted strongly to the SAB’s headliner selection.